opensafely/documentation/docs/releasing-files.md

 The final tier is review of so-called "Level 4" outputs, where the OpenSAFELY framework stores outputs labelled as `moderately_sensitive` in the `project.yaml` file.

 Level 4 outputs **can only be released by specific members of the OpenSAFELY team**.
-When you are ready to request a release of your aggregated results, and only the minimum outputs necessary (for which you have also applied any necessary disclosure controls, such as small number suppression) **please [complete this form](documents/OpenSAFELY_Output_Review_Form.docx) and email us at <datarelease@opensafely.org>.
-DO NOT release your aggregated study results to your GitHub repository yourself (unless you have been given permission by OpenSAFELY).**
+When you are ready to request a release of your aggregated results, and only the minimum outputs necessary (for which you have also applied any necessary disclosure controls, such as small number suppression) **please [complete this form](documents/OpenSAFELY_Output_Review_Form.docx) and email us at <datarelease@opensafely.org>**.

+!!! warning
+    ** DO NOT release your aggregated study results to your GitHub repository yourself (unless you have been given permission by OpenSAFELY).**

+!!! note
-NOTE: Individual researchers who have L4 access have responsibility for redacting sensitive information or choosing not to publish it at all.
+    Individual researchers who have Level 4 access have responsibility for redacting sensitive information or choosing not to publish it at all.
 The study author should do everything they can to make this easy; for example, carrying out low number suppression automatically, documenting code clearly, and only selecting essential items for publication when deciding what to label as `moderately_sensitive`.

 ## Disclosivity checks and redaction